prajjwa-lit/blitzfingers/README.md

 # Blitzfingers

-Blitzfingers is a typeracer clone built with Flutter, allowing two players to compete in real-time typing competitions.
+Blitzfingers is a cool typing competiton app built with Flutter, allowing two players to compete in real-time typing competitions.
 The app is responsive and works on both web and mobile platforms, with a scalable backend powered by Node.js and MongoDB.

 ## Features